mopd/KkthnxUI_WotLK/README.md

 ![iko3xbu](https://cloud.githubusercontent.com/assets/1692977/14770285/a19b2dfe-0a3b-11e6-8acb-f2e4902d1a21.png)

 KkthnxUI is a modular, lightweight, all-in-one overhaul for the World of Warcraft interface.
 It aims to streamline and clean up the interface, removing unnecessary frills and wasted space as well as fill in some of the holes left in the default UI.

-Put these files  in `...C:\Program Files (x86)\World of Warcraft 3.3.5` Or where ever you have your World of Warcraft installed.
-You get the idea.

 ### Infomation
 * **Setup** - All settings are changed in the file KkthnxUI\Config\Settings.lua or in-game options(/cfg).